 The programme is currently being delivered in healthcare settings, and in leisure settings, and a range of commissioning models are in place.
-For CCG-commissioned activity the most common arrangements are:
+For Integrated Care Board (ICB)-commissioned activity the most common arrangements are:

-- 1. The CCG contracts with the physiotherapy provider who delivers ESCAPE-pain in the usual physiotherapy setting under usual provider-commissioner physiotherapy contracting arrangements.
+- 1. The ICB contracts with the physiotherapy provider who delivers ESCAPE-pain in the usual physiotherapy setting under usual provider-commissioner physiotherapy contracting arrangements.
 Some physiotherapy departments are paid a locally agreed 'group tariff' for ESCAPE-pain participants.
 Others operate under a block contract arrangement and specify expected volumes for the ESCAPE-pain activity. - 2.
-The CCG contracts with the physiotherapy provider as described above, but the physiotherapy provider delivers the class in a leisure setting.
+The ICB contracts with the physiotherapy provider as described above, but the physiotherapy provider delivers the class in a leisure setting.
 The leisure provider offers the venue without charge, and benefits from increased footfall to its facilities both during the programme, and when participants continue to use the facilities after the programme.

-This is an ideal programme for partnership work and potentially joint commissioning between CCGs and Public Health.
-A number of leisure trusts are currently running the ESCAPE-pain programme, funded by a grant from Sport England, and a variety of different sustainable models are being explored by the local CCGs, Public Health departments and the leisure sector.
-More information will be available soon.
+This is an ideal programme for partnership work and potentially joint commissioning between ICB's and Public Health.
+A number of leisure trusts have run the ESCAPE-pain programme, funded by a grant from Sport England, and a variety of different sustainable models have been implemented by local ICB's, Public Health departments and the leisure sector.